 To learn about this in more detail, please see:

-- An FAQ explaining in detail about the law, the alleged “advertisements”, and other background (will be released soon).
+- An FAQ explaining in detail about the law, the alleged “advertisements”, and other background.

 - A video interview with Dr. Thum Ping Tjin on this incident and explains how this fits into a broader pattern of attacks by the PAP government on independent media, critics, and New Naratif specifically.